Stakedllc/code-samples/README.md

 Next, the address needs to be funded.

-The ETH Staker discord ([link](https://discord.gg/eAuDepM)) is a fantastic resource for testing on Medalla.
+The ETH Staker discord ([link](https://discord.gg/eAuDepM)) is fantastic for Medalla testing resources.
 Select the #request-goerli-eth faucet channel and enter the following message into the chat:

 ```
 !goerliEth {YOUR GOERLI ADDRESS} 5
 ```

 The faucet will send the Goerli ETH required for 5 validators plus gas costs.
-For additional Goerli ETH, or support, please email sam@staked.us.
+For additional Goerli ETH or questions please email sam@staked.us.

 ## Provision Validators

-With the withdrawal key generated, and an account that holds > 32 Goerli ETH, it's time to provision ETH2 testnet validators!

-An API key with special permission is required to use the Staked ETH2 API, if you don't have one already please email sam@staked.us.
-If you have an API Key, enter it into your .env file.
+An API key with ETH2 permissions is required to provision validators - please email sam@staked.us for an API key with access.

 ```
 // .env